dgroomes/mongodb-playground/incremental/README.md

 * DONE Enable database performance profiling
 * Inspect MongoDB for slow queries.
 I want to know which queries are slow.
 I don't want to guess and the fruitlessly try to optimize something that turns out doesn't matter.
+* In the non-incremental approach, compute the state averages using the city averages.
+It's so slow to compute the state averages using the raw zips data.
+It makes the speed comparison unfair when compared to the incremental approach.
+I want the incremental approach to win on merit.